Hariharan-SV/Hariharan-SV/README.md

 ## Hi there 👋

 My name is Hariharan, passionate about Full Stack, Computer Science, Data Structures and core languages C++, Python and JS.
-As of now I'm a Front-End developer working and contributing several projects related to web app development.
+As of now, I'm a Frontend developer working and contributing several projects related to web app development.

 - 🔭 I’m currently working on Angular projects
+- 🌱 I’m currently learning Full Stack development
+- 👯 I’m looking to collaborate on projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hariharan-sv/)
 - ⚡ Fun fact: I'm most productive on Sundays.